p5-search-engine

 Job N

 The last job in the pipeline should produce 3 files, one for each segment.
-We recommend using doc_id % 3
+The Segments section describes how to achieve this.

 Example